lkmoeller/retarget/README.md

 ## Database of pre-computed REtarget results
 ### 1. Genome-wide search for loci amenable to Recursive Editing
 We used REtarget to search the human genome (GRCh38, downloaded from Genbank) for sites amenable for Recursive Editing.
-Results from our genome-wide search are available in the file ``data/genome_search_results.tar.gz``.
-The .. folders have a size of approximately xx GB.
 A summary of all results with initial target sequences and genomic positions can be found in the file ``data/genome_search_summary.csv``.
-The search was conducted with relatively strict search parameters to restrict the computational complexity.
-Thus, genomic sites not present in the dataset will be suitable for Recursive Editing, as well.
+Due to the selected search parameter, this list is not necessarily exhaustive.
+Genomic sites not present in the dataset could be suitable for Recursive Editing, as well.

 Search parameters applied for genome-wide search:
 ````